Tresorit: Reception

 In 2017, Tresorit was named one of the Rising Stars at Deloitte's Technology Fast 50 Central Europe Award.
 In 2019, Tresorit was named as a Global Leader in Cloud Computing at the Stratus Awards.
 In 2020, Tresorit was named a 2020 Gartner Peer Insights Customers' Choice for Content Collaboration Tools and was featured on FT1000 by Financial Times 2020 as the fifth fastest-growing cybersecurity company in Europe.
+In 2022, Tresorit was named a Customers’ Choice in the 2022 Gartner Peer Insights ‘Voice of the Customer’: Content Collaboration Tools for the second consecutive year.
+Tresorit has attained the highest overall rating of 4.7 out of 5 in this category.
+In 2023, Tresorit won the Next Gen Zero Trust Award at the 11th Annual Global InfoSec Awards at the RSA Conference.